Lithodora 'Grace Ward'

 More About Lithodora ‘Grace Ward’

-Lithodora ‘Grace Ward’ is best known for its extraordinary cobalt-blue flowers, widely considered among the truest and most intense blue blooms available in the garden.
-In early to mid-spring, the plant becomes nearly blanketed in star-shaped flowers, creating a striking contrast against its deep green, needle-like evergreen foliage.
-The bloom display is dense and immersive rather than scattered, giving the plant a bold visual presence despite its low stature.
+Lithodora ‘Grace Ward’ is best known for its extraordinary cobalt blue flowers, widely considered among the truest and most intense blue blooms available in the garden.
+In early to mid Spring, the plant becomes nearly blanketed in star shaped flowers that create a striking contrast against its deep green, needle like evergreen foliage.
+The bloom display is dense and immersive rather than scattered, giving the plant a bold visual presence even though it stays low to the ground.
 Few groundcovers deliver this level of color saturation in such a compact form.
+When it reaches peak bloom, the plant almost looks like a pool of blue spreading across the garden bed.

 Why We Like It (Our Trials)